xlab-si/emmy/README.md

 * [A short overview of the theory Emmy is based on](./docs/theory.md)
 * [Developing Emmy (draft)](./docs/develop.md)

+# TODO

+ * primitives required for Camenisch Lysyanskaya anonymous credentials [2], like range proofs [11] and proofs for Damgard-Fujisaki commitment scheme [12]
+ * for all proofs use Damgard technique [13] to turn sigma protocol in ZKP (Schnorr protocol actually already contains a technique to turn sigma protocol into ZKP, but other technique will be used and applied for all proofs)
+ * refactor proofs to set all parameters in a constructor (see comment in Schnorr prover)
+ * optional: generator of communication layer code (automatic generation of code in client and server packages)

 # References

 [1] J. Camenisch and V. Shoup, Practical verifiable encryption and decryption of discrete logarithms, http://eprint.iacr.org/2002/161, 2002.